avaxman/INFOMGP-Practical3/README.md

 ## Submission

 The relevant part of code of the practical has to be submitted in a zip file by E-mail to the lecturer.
-The deadline is **4/Apr/2019 13:00PM**.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination (more than 2 people, or some fractional number) is not allowed.